EnviroKarma.org - Electric Vehicle (EV) Conversion '...it's (NOT) hard to be Green' - what Kermit should have said

 Still to complete....

-• close grill
+• close front grill

-• backup lights?
+• find backup light wires

 • This area of the site is intended to be a 'Documentary' of my project converting an old gasoline vehicle, a 1997 Suzuki Swift (Geo Metro), to electric.
 The goal is to illustrate that the process is not THAT hard or expensive, and really is a good option for the post-petroleum age we are about to enter for city/suburban transportation.
 The coolest thing about electric cars is that the electricity can be generated from many non-fossil source...
 Solar, Wind, Biofuel, etc.